 In Art; we will be looking at, talking about and comparing weather-themed paintings by significant artists.
 The children will look for clues to identify the seasons shown in the different paintings.
 Finally, they will make paintings and drawings of the weather outside or imaginative weather scenarios.

-In computing, we will be learning to search the internet safely through using safe search engines.
-We will be focussing how to type in key words in order to retrieve the relevant information.
+In computing, we will be learning to search the internet safely by using safe search engines.
+We will be focussing on how to type in keywords in order to retrieve the relevant information.
 In this unit, we will be searching for images, videos and information related to the great outdoors.